profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

     -   Drag "Percent Change in real GDP" to Color in the Marks Column near the worksheet.
 You can select a custom color palette by clicking on colors.

     -   Double Click on the heading, "Sheet 1" and type in a headline.
+I typed "Fayetteville leads Arkansas GDP Growth in 2016 Source: Bureau of Economic Analysis."
 Use the formatting tools to center.

+    -   Drag "Percent Change in real GDP" to the "Label" icon in the Marks box.
+This is to the left of the chart.
+Numbers will appear above the bars on the chart.

+    -   Format the numbers and legend.
+Look at the Marks card.
+Find the green pill representing the label "Sum(Percent Change in Real GDP)."
+Click the down arrow in this label.
+Click Format.

+    -   Format the numbers, continued: The Format pane appears to the left.
+Under "Default," select "Numbers."
+Then select "Number - Custom."
+Select two decimal places and put a % sign in the suffix.

+    -   Format the Y axis legend.
+Left click on the Y axis to see menu.
+Select "Format."
+See the formatting pane on left: select "Axis."
+On "Scale," select no decimals and put a % sign in the suffix.

-    -   Drag the Filter and Color legend to just above the X axis.
+    -   Drag the "Metro Area" Filter and then the Color legend to just below the X axis.

-    -   Tweak the labels.
-Cntl + click on Y axis, format numbers to single decimal, add % as suffix.
-Next, click Labels in the Marks card, click box "Show Mark Labels."
-Numbers appear on the bars.
-Then cntl + click on a number, format to single decimal with a % as suffix.
+    -   Rename the tab "Sheet 1" to "Arkansas GDP"

 -   Your chart should look like this:

-> <a href="https://public.tableau.com/views/SabewTable1/Sheet1?:embed=y&amp;:display_count=yes&amp;publish=yes" target="_blank">Tableau Chart: &quot;CNTL&quot; + click for a New Tab</a>
+> <a href="https://public.tableau.com/profile/rob.wells#!/vizhome/SabewTable1/ArkansasGDP?publish=yes" target="_blank">Tableau Chart: &quot;CNTL&quot; + click for a New Tab</a>

 <br> <br> <br>
 ---